Can Changing A Child's Diet Help ADHD?

 In utero and early childhood are critical times for genetic expression, and nutrition plays a key role.

-There are also nutrition and lifestyle-related issues that can exacerbate or even mimic symptoms of ADHD.
+But there are nutrition and lifestyle-related factors that can exacerbate or even mimic symptoms of ADHD.
 These factors are independent of, but might be related to ADHD genes.
-Here are some of them:

 Research has revealed some common nutritional deficiencies in many people who have ADHD.
 We don't have enough research to make blanket recommendations yet, but particularly common are deficiencies in nutrients that feed neurotransmitter and hormone pathways, support mitochondrial and immune health, and contribute to the methylation cycle.
 These include iron, vitamin D, B6, B12, omega fatty acids, zinc and magnesium.
-More on that here and here.

-These deficiencies can be the result of poor intake or they can also result from poor digestion or absorption or metabolic imbalances that render the nutrients unusable for cells (that's often the genetic aspect in which case nutritional supplements are extremely helpful).
+These deficiencies can be the result of poor intake or they can also result from poor digestion or absorption or metabolic imbalances that render the nutrients unusable for cells (that's often the genetic aspect, in which case nutritional supplements are extremely helpful).

 Imbalances in the gut microbiome

 When food is not digested properly the nervous and immune systems can become activated to keep us safe.
-A number of inflammatory chemicals are released when this happens, which can lead to extremely diverse symptoms including depression, skin problems, respiratory issues, poor focus & hyperactivity.
+A number of inflammatory chemicals are released when this happens which can lead to extremely diverse symptoms including depression, skin problems, respiratory issues, poor focus & hyperactivity.

 Blood Sugar Instability.

 For a variety of reasons (including but not limited to food sensitivity, gut issues, poor sleep, infection and nutritional deficiencies) some children are more sensitive to blood sugar fluctuations.
-They tend to do better on a diet higher in fat, fibre and protein.
+They tend to do better on a diet higher in fat, fiber and protein.

 Applying evidence-based dietary principles according to individual needs reduces irritation & inflammation in your child while maximizing supportive nutrients.